Blacksujit/100X-Engineers-GenAI-Hackathon-Submission/README.md

 2. On the Home Page u will se three cards each card is having an different feature so u can get a rid of it and use it!!

-3. Start implemnting  ur bussiness  ideas into , data storytelling video and hop on this journey which is full of  colors!!
+3. Start implemnting  ur bussiness  ideas into , data storytelling video and hop on to this journey which is full of  colors!!

 ## Contributing: